midnightntwrk/midnight-architecture/components/Indexer/README.md

 ## Neighbors & API Dependencies

-There are at least, but not limited to, 3 types of clients of the PubSub-Indexer:
+There are at least, but not limited to, 3 types of clients of the Indexer:

 1. Wallets
 2. dApps